 The legalist “knows” that mercy is in short supply with Heaven since God is too busy judging works and nabbing sinners in the act.

 The legalist has no patience with those who glorify God’s forgiveness and applaud His lovingkindness.
-He is disgusted that such weaklings call themselves Christians and are certain that judgment day will vindicate his small-mindedness.
+He is disgusted that such weaklings call themselves Christians and are certain that judgment day will vindicate their error.

 The legalist reduces everything to strict behavior.
 If we do good, we’re in.
 Do bad (or even less than good) and we’re in big trouble.

-And yes, he finds plenty of Scriptures to back up his rigid point of view.
+And yes, he finds plenty of Scriptures that serve his rigid point of view.
 All those verses calling on us to “do the Word” are his favorites.
 He loves 2 Corinthians 2:9, “For this purpose I wrote to you, that I might know the proof of you, whether you be obedient in all things.”
 (To be sure, he ignores the rest of the Word and has no use for those urging us to consider “context.”)

-I once had some deacons who kept trying to draw the lines tighter and tighter regarding the qualifications for that office.
+I will not soon forget a small cluster of deacons who kept trying to draw the lines tighter and tighter regarding the qualifications for that office.
+Their object was to make fewer and fewer men available and qualified.
 Whenever they found a text naming something as sinful, they wanted to include that in the disqualifications.

 Their thinking seemed to be that now that they were in, few coming after them would be able to measure up to their high standards.